 Steps for making a complaint with your education provider:

-1) Identify the issue or issues you want to complain about.
+1) Identify the issue or issues you want to raise.

 2) Think about what your education provider could do to fix the problem.

 3) Check your provider’s website for their complaints and appeals policy.
-It should tell you how to make a complaint and who to send your complaint to.
+It should tell you how to make a complaint and who to send it to.
 If you can’t find this information on the website, ask your provider for a copy (they must give it to you).

 4) Put your complaint in writing, even if you talk to your provider about it first.
 This way you have a record that you made a complaint, what issues you raised and what you asked to be done to resolve the problem.